Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam: Appendices

 The Monte-Carlo simulation code described in \cite{BacL25} holds only for triangular doping profiles resulting in a constant bending radius for each half period with opposite signs.
 For this work, therefore, it was reformulated for sinusoidal shapes avoiding approximations.

 The starting point is the equation of motion \cite[Eq.
 (2.78)]{BirCh97} in the non-inertial undulating reference frame

-In Eq.(\ref{eqBiryukov}) $u(x')$ is the planar (110) potential in the $(x',z')$ coordinate system, defined in Fig. \ref{UndulatorCrystal}, which periodically repeats with the inter-planar distance $d_p$.
+In Eq. (\ref{eqBiryukov}) $u(x')$ is the planar (110) potential in the $(x',z')$ coordinate system, defined in Fig. \ref{UndulatorCrystal}, which periodically repeats with the inter-planar distance $d_p$.
 The additional term $pv/R(z')$ describes according to Eq. (\ref{RzInvers}) the centrifugal force with $R(z')$ the bending radius with $0 < 1/R_{min} = A_U (2\pi/\lambda_U)^2$ its minimum value, $A_U$ is the undulator amplitude.
 It is a function of the longitudinal coordinate $z'$.
 In addition are $pv$ = $\beta^2\gamma~ m_e c^2$ with $m_e c^2$ the rest mass of the electron, $\gamma$ the Lorentz factor, and $\beta = v/c =\sqrt{1-1/\gamma^2}$ the reduced speed $v$ of the electron.

-With the second equal sign in Eq. (\ref{eqBiryukov}) formally a potential $U(x',z')$, Eq.(\ref{Upot}), has been introduced.
-A captured particle in the pocket, the depth of which is a function of $z'$, is steered by it and performs, in addition to the channeling oscillation, the wanted undulator oscillation.
+With the second equal sign in Eq. (\ref{eqBiryukov}) formally a potential $U(x',z')$, Eq. (\ref{Upot}), has been introduced.
+A particle captured in the pocket, whose depth varies with $z'$, is steered by it and performs, in addition to the channeling oscillation, the wanted undulator oscillation.